fdbesanto2/ngt-archive/README.md

 #### Local Machine Development

-Install WFSFA Broker Service for development
+Install NGEE Tropics Archive Service for development

 Clone the project from Github